Chapter 4

 The tribe never hurried, but made steady progress.

-The younger members intermingled daily and the languages of the tribes quickly became intertwined.
+The tribes intermingled daily and the words and habits of each became intertwined.

 Eku’s quartet, hardened from constant travel, continued to have energy to burn, even after the day’s hiking.

-Kolo, hoping for another chance to impress his new-found friends with success similar to the forest elephants, caught part of what some of the Abantu and Mantel hunters were talking about.
+Kolo, hoping for another chance to impress his new-found friends with a success similar to the forest elephants, caught wind of another potential adventure.

-Not understanding exactly what they said, but thinking he had heard enough, he told Eku, Yathi and Goguk to be ready for another adventure.
+Kolo told Eku, Yathi and Goguk to be ready for another quick excursion.

-A natural barrier of exposed rock that once caused water to collect into a deep pool, was now filled with sediment and nearly the same level as the ravine floor, now an opportune spot for lean-to shelters of saplings, branches and water fans.
+The encampment sprawled along the bottom of a shallow ravine carved by a stream now dry.
+A natural wall of exposed rock once supported a deep pool, now filled with sediment and level along the ravine floor, an opportune spot for the people to arrange quick-and-easy shelters of saplings, branches and water fans.

-While the adults dug fire pits and prepared food, young people gathered layit-umlilo for the fires, which here was fast and easy, with dried sticks all around as mature hardwoods shed a daily supply of dead and dried limbs.
+While the adults dug fire pits and prepared food, young people gathered layit-umlilo, again, a process made nice and easy, being in a mature hardwood forest that daily shed dead and dry branches.

-Layit-umlilo could mean other burnable things, such as dried palm fronds, tree bark, stacks of dried water reeds, or even mounds of dried elephant dung.
+Layit-umlilo could mean burnable material other than wood.
+When necessary, the Abantu made use of dried palm fronds, tree bark, dried water reeds, and even mounds of dried elephant dung.

-Basically, layit-umlilo meant anything available as fuel for fire.
+Basically, layit-umlilo meant anything used as fuel for fire.

-The forest was heavily foraged; after all, even small elephants eat like elephants.
+The forest was heavily foraged; after all, even small elephants ate like elephants, leaving a relatively clear understory.

 Cresting the ravine, the sounds of camp faded.